 Donation box.
 Note: Cats are not needed at this time.

 Because, contrary to popular opinion, humans don’t always suck, people want to help.
 However, the best thing to do right now is use established supply lines.

-In support of both people’s inclination to give, and to have that giving filter through established supply lines, here is a list of trustworthy organizations2 that, as of Sunday, August 17, are still operating in Sierra Leone, Guinea, and Liberia.
+In support of both people’s inclination to give, and to have that giving filter through established supply lines, here is a list of trustworthy organizations that, as of Tuesday, November 12, are still operating in areas of West Africa affected by Ebola.
 I’ll update this list as I come across more information, or as people enter/leave the affected region(s).
 Feel free to add your suggestions in comments.